-I had the extreme honor of being ask to return to The Club in Birmingham for another fashion show with Darlene Real Higginbotham with The Real Model Connection.
+I had the extreme honor of being ask to return to The Club in Birmingham for another fashion show by Stein Mart.
+The show is facilitated by Darlene Real Higginbotham with The Real Model Connection.
 She is the founder of The Real Model Connection and President of Appearance Matters, Inc. She is also a fashion stylist and coach.
 If you would like to contact her for a style update, call her at 205-902-4808.

 Before the show, I was introduced to the manager of The Club, Mr. Gary D. Kamenicky.
 He was kind enough to share some of the past of this historical Birmingham venue with me.